 “The experience of an event by a child that is emotionally painful or distressful, which often results in lasting mental and physical effects.”

 Childhood trauma can occur when a child witnesses or experiences overwhelming negative events in childhood.
 Many childhood experiences can overwhelm a child.
 These can occur in relationships such as with abuse, assault, neglect, violence, exploitation or bullying.
 This is known as interpersonal trauma – trauma that happens between people.

 Children can also experience traumatic events.
-These include accidents, natural disasters, war and civil unrest, medical procedures, or the sudden loss of a parent or caregiver through death, divorce, separation or imprisonment.
+These include accidents, natural disasters, war and civil unrest, medical procedures, or the sudden loss of a parent or caregiver through death, divorce, force adoption, separation or imprisonment.

 How can you explain childhood trauma which happen between people?

 Interpersonal childhood trauma can be understood in this way: